Weiming777/Leetcode/Algorithm/Binary search.md

-# 34.Find First and Last Position of Element in Sorted Array
+# 34. Find First and Last Position of Element in Sorted Array

 Given an array of integers `nums` sorted in non-decreasing order, find the starting and ending position of a given `target` value.